PluieElectrique/drive-api-tool/README.md

 * **Locally**: Follow the steps for a "Desktop application".
 Download the client secret JSON and save it as `credentials.json` in the same directory as the script (if you save it somewhere else, pass it in as an argument, e.g. `--credentials path/to/creds.json`).
 The first time you run the script, you will be prompted to go through the [authorization process](#authorization) with your Google Account.
 After that, you won't need to re-authorize until the token expires.
 * **Remotely**: You have two options:
     * **Authorize locally**: This is the easy way: authorize locally and copy the credentials/token to your remote server.
 To do this, follow the above steps.
 After completing the setup, run the tool on your local machine with an empty file (e.g. `touch empty; python drive_api_tool.py empty unused_ouput`) and complete the [authorization process](#authorization).
-Then, copy the created `token.pickle` and your `credentials.json` to the server.
+Then, copy the created `token.json` and your `credentials.json` to the server.
 You can then remotely run the script as normal.
     * **Authorize remotely**: This is more annoying, but still doable.
 Follow the steps for a "web server app".
 (For the redirect URL, if you don't have a domain name that points to your server, you might be able to mess with your hosts file or use a localhost tunnel service like [localtunnel](https://localtunnel.me/) or [ngrok](https://ngrok.com/).)
 Copy the client secret JSON to your server as `credentials.json`.
 The first time you run the script, you will be prompted with the [authorization process](#authorization) (and will likely need to pass the host and port of your redirect URL, e.g. `--host example.com --port 8080`).
 After that, you will not need to re-authorize until the token expires (so you can leave off the `--host` and `--port` arguments until then).

 After setting up your credentials, you can run the tool with: